rankun203/koa-starter/README.md

 #### Role Based Access Control (RBAC)

 You should have a property named `role` in your `user` schema.
-The value could be `editor`, `writer`...
-Take a look at: [/app/middlewares/rbac-rules.js](https://github.com/rankun203/koa-starter/blob/master/app/middlewares/rbac-rules.js)
+The value could be `editor`, `writer`, etc. Take a look at: [/app/middlewares/rbac-rules.js](https://github.com/rankun203/koa-starter/blob/master/app/middlewares/rbac-rules.js)